Foro Penal: Attacks

 In 2008, Mónica Fernández suffered an attack in which she was shot in the back.
 Despite being shot very close to her spine she did not suffer major injuries.

 Alfredo Romero has been criminalized several times by state officials and in media programs, particularly in Diosdado Cabello's Con El Mazo Dando, has received death threats, has been harassed in national airports and has denounced the intervention of Foro Penal's communications without a warrant.
 Romero has a cautelary protection measure issued by the Inter-American Commission of Human Rights in 17 March 2015.

 During a 2017 interview by Spanish journalist Jordi Évole in the program Salvados, Nicolás Maduro accused Foro Penal of being financed by the United States, as well as other organizations such as Transparency International and Caritas, and of being "directed by delinquents".

 Awards

-Foro Penal has been awarded several times both in Venezuela and abroad, including the award given by the United States government in July 2015, the condecoration to Foro Penal in Zulia state by the State Lawyers Association in August 2015 and the award given by the Barcelona Lawyers Association, Spain, in February 2016.
+Foro Penal has been awarded several times both in Venezuela and abroad, including by the United States government in July 2015, the State Lawyers Association of Zulia in August 2015 and by the Barcelona Lawyers Association, Spain, in February 2016.
 The organization's director, Alfredo Romero, was awarded the Robert F. Kennedy Human Rights Award in 2017.
 The organization has been nominated for the Nobel Peace Prize in 2015, 2016 and 2019.
 In 2023, the organization was received the Defender of the Year Award from Civil Rights Defenders.